If you have questions, you can email: email@example.com

 Q: In the past I have included a link to my code in the paper, and kept the code anonymous.
 Can I still do this?

 A: Yes you can still do this.
-However, if you do so you will not be eligible for any of the Artifact Evaluation badges.
+However, if you do so you will not be eligible for any of the Artifact Evaluation process.
 Be sure that any information included in the submission is blind.
 No author information should be included.
 The Artifact Evaluation process is not blind and must include author information so that the AE committee can contact the authors with questions.

 Q: I only want to make my artifacts public if the paper is accepted.
 Is that okay?